briahnna123/run_analysis/CodeBook.md

 ## CodeBook

-This should contaon, a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called.  <br />
+This should contain, a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called.  <br />